 If you choose to go this route, check out the Amazon Currency Converter for Sellers (ACCS):

-Similarly, you can set up a US-based bank account and potentially save money on currency transfer.
+Similarly, you can set up a US-based bank account and potentially save money on currency transfers.
 Two companies that make it very easy for foreigners to create US bank accounts are

 C) Your local address.